Finding Focus Through Residential Treatment: Overcoming Methamphetamine Addiction in the Workplace

 866-922-1350Regaining Focus Through Treatment

 When you’re dependent on a drug to provide you with focus, envisioning a future where you can continue to maintain your stressful workload without it can seem impossible.
 Factor in the fact that discontinuation leads to depression and a sharp increase in sleep requirements, and it’s hard not to feel stuck between a rock and a hard place.
-But by stepping back, taking a break from this routine, and seeking treatment, you can give yourself the time that you need to properly, safely detox.
+But by stepping back, taking a break from this routine, and seeking meth addiction treatment, you can give yourself the time that you need to properly, safely detox.
 Through this detoxification, along with the therapies and supports that you will have access to, you can regain the energy and focus needed to live a sober life without sacrificing your ability to do your job well—or your career.

 Much like cocaine, methamphetamine acts on dopamine receptors, which act as binding sites for the primary reward transmitter in the brain.
 And, like cocaine withdrawal, methamphetamine withdrawal leads to lower levels of dopamine activation, which is also one of the reasons that it can cause depression.
 However, it’s important to note that there are many productive, holistic activities that can provide you with natural releases of dopamine, including music therapy and art therapy.